silicogenesis/protkit/README.md

     structure of proteins, protein complexes, chains, residues, atoms and sequences.
 It provides capabilities to extract data in both hierarchical and linear formats.

-    Our hope is that this data representation will be adopted by the community and will become a standard for representing protein structures.
+    Our goal is that this data representation will be adopted by the community and will become a standard for representing protein structures.
 This will enable interoperability between different tools and applications and will make it easier to share data between different tools and applications.
 Protkit surpasses the capabilities of frameworks such as Biopython (a limited hierarchical structure) or BioPandas (a linear view of the data) and provides a rich set of methods for extracting and filtering data from the data structure.

 - **Extensible data representations and metadata management**.
-Protkit provides an extensible data representation for protein structures.
+Protkit provides an extensible data representation framework for protein structures.
 It is easy to add new properties to the data structure.
 This makes it easy to add new functionality to the library.
-For example, you can easily add new properties to the data structure such as hydrophobicity, charge, surface areas, etc.
+For example, you can easily add new properties to the data structure such as hydrophobicity, charge, surface areas etc.

     Protkit serializes the data structure when data is stored to disk (in .prot files), meaning that the data structure can be easily stored and shared between different tools and applications, preserving